dooley1001/WelcomeBot/README.md

 How to use

--Clone the repo
+Clone the repo
--Edit TOKEN and BOTNAME in bot.py
+Edit TOKEN and BOTNAME in bot.py
--Follow Bot instructions
+Follow Bot instructions